Americans for Public Trust

 Caleb Crosby, Treasurer

-As of October 2022, Crosby is the treasurer of:
+As of October 2022, Crosby was the treasurer of:

-The above organizations all have a stake in the 2022 midterm races in Nevada, which could impact the high-profile U.S. Senate race that Americans for Public Trust’s former outside counsel, Adam Laxalt, is running in.
+The above organizations all spent millions of dollars to influence the 2022 midterm races, including Nevada’s high-profile U.S. Senate race that Americans for Public Trust’s former outside counsel, Adam Laxalt, ran in.

 • FEC records show that in 2022, SLF spent nearly $3.2 million on ads opposing Cortez Masto in the eight days between Oct.
 4 and Oct.
 12. As of August 2022, the Senate Leadership Fund had booked over $16 million in ads to boost the candidacy of Adam Laxalt.
 SLF spent $16.8 million in ads attacking Sen. Cortez Masto in 2016.